Don Marquis

 Donald Robert Perry Marquis (/ˈmɑrkwɪs/ MAR-kwis; July 29, 1878 – December 29, 1937) was an American humorist, journalist, and author.
 He was variously a novelist, poet, newspaper columnist, and playwright.
-He is remembered best for creating the characters Archy and Mehitabel, supposed authors of humorous verse.
+He is remembered best for creating the characters Archy and Mehitabel, Archy being a supposed author of humorous verse.
 During his lifetime he was equally famous for creating another fictitious character, "the Old Soak," who was the subject of two books, a hit Broadway play (1922–23), a silent film (1926) and a talkie (1937).